zwei2stein/mtg-commandline-tool/readme.md

                         Draw N cards from deck.
   -nd, --nameDeck       Attempts to generate name for given deck -diff DIFF, --diff DIFF
-                        Diffe deck with another deck.
+                        Difference of deck with another deck.
 ```

 ## TODO: